dzufferey/resync_oopsla20_artifact/README.md

 ### Hardware Setup

 Running the experiments requires having access to 9 machines.
-It is possible to run on fewer machines by running multiple processes on the same machine but this will affect the results.
+It is possible to run on fewer machines by running multiple processes on the fewer machines but this will affect the results.

-The performance numbers will vary depending on the deployment and requires tuning some parameters.
+The performance numbers will vary depending on the deployment (machines, network, etc.) and requires tuning some parameters.
+However, the trends shown in the paper should be the same.
+Their can be variability between test run so each test can be run a few time and the results averaged.
 If you want to witness ReSync running the machines used to get the numbers in the paper, please contact Damien Zufferey (zufferey@mpi-sws.org) for a demonstration.

 ## Getting Started Guide

 1. Install clusterssh (optional but really helpful later)
 2. Install dependencies